arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 # Usage

-## Launch the server
+## Starting the server

-Start the server with the devellopement environment spec. "debug  - not minified file - ...""
+Run the server in development mode, on port 1337
 ```
-sails lift
+npm run dev
 ```

-Start the server with the production environment spec.
-"No debug - minified file  -  ..."
+Start the server in production mode, on port 80
 ```
-sails lift --prod
+npm run prod
 ```